LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Insights/Insights-overview-dashboard-navigation.md

 ![](img/inisght_8.png)

 ### Data Tab
-This tab displays all data contained in the datastreams (databases) upon which the Dashboard is based This tab allows you to search within any data dimension (field) and see the record results either within each taxonomy / machine learning model and across all dimensions
+* This tab displays all data contained in the datastreams (databases) upon which the Dashboard is based.
+* This tab allows you to search within any data dimension (field) and see the record results either within each taxonomy / machine learning model and across all dimensions.

-Data Text Box - here you can select the datastream you want to look at Search by - clicking in this box brings up a list of fields to search Magnifying Glass - Type in your search term here to see data filtered by search text Tabs below the search fields show all models / taxonomies.
+* Data Text Box - here you can select the datastream you want to look at.
+Search by clicking in the box which brings up a list of fields to search.
+* Magnifying Glass - Type in your search term here to see data filtered by search text
+* Tabs below the search fields show all models / taxonomies.
 The ALL tab shows the values for all original fields as well as all fields from all models / taxonomies.

 ‘Balance’ search results, searching by Customer Verbatim and choosing Customer NLU Model Results show previews of conversations.